dottru/dotfiles/README.md

+Secrets
 ----------------------------------------------------------

-If you spot secret data, please report it https://help.github.com/articles/remove-sensitive-data
+If you spot personal or secret data, please report it https://help.github.com/articles/remove-sensitive-data

 ----------------------------------------------------------